1-800-935-2620 Speak to a Tour Expert

 Tokyo

-Konnichiwa, welcome to Japan!
-Between the freshest ingredients and generations of culinary know-how, this is a country that really celebrates the art of eating well.
-And as for Tokyo, where your adventure begins – it’s a food lover’s dream.
-A welcome meeting will take place at 6pm tonight where you’ll meet your local leader and fellow travellers.
+Konnichiwa!
+Welcome to Japan.
+Between the freshest ingredients and generations of culinary know-how, this is a country that celebrates the art of eating well.
+Your adventure begins in Tokyo – a food lover’s dream.
+You’ll have a welcome meeting at 6 pm tonight, where you’ll meet your local leader and fellow travellers.
 If you get to Tokyo with time to spare, you may like to head out to explore the different sides of the city, from fascinating museums to neighbourhood backstreets lined with izakaya and karaoke bars.
 After your meeting, it’s time to get acquainted with local cuisine over a welcome dinner with your group.
 Fancy some perfectly grilled yakitori skewers or super tasty soba noodles?
 You’re in the right place.
-Once dinner’s done and stomachs are full, perhaps head out to explore Shibuya's tiny backstreets in search of sake or local cocktails.
+Once dinner’s done and stomachs are full, maybe head out to explore Shibuya's backstreets in search of sake or a couple of local cocktails.

 Meals: Dinner